Advancing Radiology Workflows with End-to-End AI Agents

 In the lung cancer screening space, our team collaborates closely with the lung cancer screening program and tumor boards at UCSF, ZSFG, and the San Francisco VA Medical Center (SFVA), ensuring a comprehensive and multidisciplinary approach to our studies.
 We have additionally successfully completed a prospective randomized controlled trial (lung cancer trials), such as those focusing on rapid rollover techniques to reduce pneumothorax following CT-guided lung biopsy.

-In the interstitial lung disease space, we partner with multidisciplinary physicisn in the UCSF interstitial lung disease clinic to study imaging biomarkers and prognostication in interstitial lung disease.
+In the interstitial lung disease space, we partner with multidisciplinary physicians in the UCSF Interstitial Lung Disease Clinic to study imaging biomarkers and prognostication in interstitial lung disease.
 Specifically, our lab has an interest in the early detection and risk stratification of mild fibrosis known as interstitial lung abnormalities (ILA).
 By leveraging modern hardware and software tools, we seek to maximize diagnostic accuracy, especially at early disease stages, and make a difference in patient management when it can help the most.

 We seek to clinically translate cutting-edge hardware and software innovations for cardiothoracic imaging.
 To this end, we are one of the leading clinical and technical centers for providing the 0.55T MRI for pulmonary and cardiac imaging in collaboration with clinicians and imaging scientists.